pgcentralfoundation/pgrx/docs/src/ffi-error-handling.md

 # High-level Rust Error Handling Overview

+Rust, on the other hand, will call its panic hook and then run its panic handler when `panic!()` is called.
+The panic handler itself will either *unwind* the stack or *abort* the current process.
-Rust, on the other hand, aborts the current process whenever `panic!()` is called.
-This is, quite clearly, incompatible with Postgres' error handling approach.
+This is, quite clearly, incompatible with Postgres' error handling approach: unwinding destroys `sigsetjmp` checkpoints, and aborting shuts down the entire database!

 It's technically incompatible, it's spiritually incompatible, and it robs Postgres of the opportunity to cleanly rollback the current transaction (Postgres is supposed to be tolerant of such situations, but who wants to test Postgres'